Updated on November 7, 2025.

 What is dense breast tissue?

-Breasts are made up of fibrous tissue, which impacts the size and shape of your breast and glandular tissue that produces milk.
+Breasts are made up of fibrous tissue, which affects the size and shape of your breast and glandular tissue that produces milk.
 They also contain fatty connective tissue, as well as ducts that carry milk to the nipple.
 Dense breasts have more of this fibrous and glandular tissue than fat, but there are some other factors that contribute to breast density.

 A person’s age, menopausal status, genetics, hormone use, menstrual cycle, chemotherapy treatments, reproductive history, and body mass index (BMI) may all play a role.